jxxssicaa/dh110jessicang/(/Heuristic Evaluation README.md

 ##### Jessica Ng
 ##### This assignment will be evaluating two New York government websites.
 I will be providing feedback, and suggesting ways to improve the user experience and navigation of these websites.
 I hope to be able to help to make the websites more clear, and user friendly by the end of the quarter.

-# Heuristic	Description	Example
-### 1. Visibility of system status
-The design communicates clearly to users about what is going on, which allows them to learn and understand interactions with different components.
-Battery status bar shows the amount of battery life remaining on a device.
-### 2.
-Match between system and the real world	The design uses terms and concepts that are used in the real world and presents information in a familiar manner to users.
-Elevator shows an up arrow when it is going up.
-### 3.
-User control and freedom	The design allows users to correct mistakes and provides an 'emergency exit' to leave unwanted actions.
-Cancel button allows user to exit the current interaction.
-### 4.
-Consistency and standards	The design should be consistent with other platforms and industry standards so that they are easy for users to learn the system fast.
-Clicking the home icon brings you to the homepage on all websites.
-### 5.
-Error prevention	The website is designed so that error-prone conditions are eliminated or checked and presented to users before they go through with the action.
-A pop-up message appears when a user tries to exit a document after inputting information without saving it.
-### 6.
-Recognition rather than recall	The design of elements, actions, and options are clearly identifiable and information required to navigate the website is recognizable and accessible.
-Microsoft Word lists out recently opened files that can be easily accessed and users do not need to remember where they saved them.
-### 7.
-Flexibility and efficiency of use	The design has flexible processes for both inexperienced and experienced users so that they can pick which ever method suits them best.
-Shortcuts such as 'ctrl f' allow users to find anything they want on a document or website using keywords.
-### 8.
-Aesthetic and minimalist design	The website is presented in a concise and useful manner and irrelevant or excessive elements that can interfere with usability should be ommited.
-Learn more button allows users to obtain additional information if they want without overloading the original page.
-### 9.
-Help users recognize, diagnose, and recover from errors	Error message expressed in simple terms and presented so that users can recognize and solve them.
-When a wrong password is inputted, the website/app notifies users that it is wrong and gives the option to create a new password through the 'Forget Password?' option.
-### 10.
-Help and documentation	Resources are provided to clarify information and answer the questions of users.
-FAQ page to answer frequently asked questions.

 ## Website 1: NYC Health
 <img width="1388" alt="nyc health- screenshot" src="https://user-images.githubusercontent.com/91767108/135786577-ca8f5077-7548-4eda-9dea-6d426d1aea66.png">